- Love and enjoy working with animals?

 ANNUAL SALARY: Salary commensurate with experience up to $152,904 annually.

-POSITION SUMMARY: A veterinarian diagnoses and provides first aid treatment, including surgery, to animals who come into the care and custody of the Department of Animal Services; leads and assigns, reviews, and evaluates the work of medical team; advises the public and Department staff on matters within the field of veterinary medicine; and exercises medical judgment and skill in the independent performance of these responsibilities, applying current veterinary medical principles.
+POSITION SUMMARY: A veterinarian diagnoses and provides first aid treatment, including surgery, to animals who come into the care and custody of the Department of Animal Services; assigns, reviews, and evaluates the work of employees assisting in the above work; advises the public and Department employees on matters within the field of veterinary medicine; and exercises medical judgment and skill in the independent performance of these responsibilities, applying current veterinary medical principles.
 This position will not be required to conduct spay and neuter surgeries.

 ANNUAL SALARY: $46,374 to $67,818 and $49,005 to $71,618